Shaw slams fifty on return from doping ban as Mumbai win

 Shaw, who came in for in-form Jay Bista, struck a blazing half-century and then celebrated in a 'bat does the talk' manner.
 Shaw and Aditya Tare (82 off 48 balls) toyed with a pedestrian Assam attack to help Mumbai post a massive 206 for 5 in the Group 'D' match.

 Tare was also in an attacking mood, smashing some well-timed boundaries.
-The two conjured up a 138-run stand for the first wicket to lay the foundation of a big total.
-Tare hammered 12 fours and alone six.
+The two conjured up a 138-run stand for the first-wicket to lay the foundation of big total.
+Tare hammered 12 fours and a lone six.

 Assam leg-spinner Riyan Parag removed Tare and skipper Suryakumar Yadav (0), who had a rare failure, in successive deliveries of the 14th over.
 Shaw's innings too ended after he became Parag's (3-30) third victim as Mumbai slumped to 149 for 3.